acsmedeiros/controlling_multiple_parrot_bebops/README.md

 You can have a separate launch file for each bebop.
 Modify this launch file with the correct ip address for each drone.

-This repository provides two separate launch files for drones A and B, and a simple routine that can make those drones go up, down, left, right and round about, simultaneously.
+This repository provides, as an example, [two](https://github.com/acsmedeiros/controlling_multiple_parrot_bebops/tree/master/launch_for%20bebop_autonomy) separate launch files for drones A and B, and a simple [routine](https://github.com/acsmedeiros/controlling_multiple_parrot_bebops/blob/master/src/move_two_bebop2.cpp) that can make those drones go up, down, left, right and round about, simultaneously.

+If you are gonna use the launch files here, remember to change the IP address accordingly.

 To run the code here just: